 - How do pricing power, operating efficiencies, and buying power affect margins?

 Business plans and models: Assets needed and liabilities available

-- How does the difference between revenues and receipts gives rise to receivables and advances?
+- How does the difference between revenues and receipts give rise to receivables and advances?

-- How does the difference between expenses and payments gives rise to prepayments and payables?
+- How does the difference between expenses and payments give rise to prepayments and payables?

 Business plans and models: Free cash flow generation